 - Increase linkages between performance and academic priorities, administrative effectiveness and the budget framework

-- Develop and implement effective communication vehicles for faculty and staff
+- Support effective communications for faculty and staff

-- The Ideas Lounge opened in November in the Peter Wall Institute for Advanced Studies, providing an environment for faculty to come together to exchange ideas.
-A Faculty Connections Club was initiated on the Okanagan campus to facilitate connections and to integrate new faculty into the community.
+- The Ideas Lounge opened in November in the Peter Wall Institute for Advanced Studies, providing an environment for faculty and staff to come together to exchange ideas.

 - Increase coordination of mid-level plans to provide a respectful, inclusive and collegial work environment